If I really wanted to, I could put in the effort to be another blogger who showcases affordable clothing for you.

 Honda has been my favorite affordable car brand (I’ve loved their Civic style since I was a kid – hey, I had a dad and brothers who are into cars, ha!) for a long time and they still are.
-As I’ve been researching for my next car, I learned that Honda is a very green company and I love that they’re all about renewable energy and recycling.
+As I’ve been researching for my next car, I learned that Honda is part of the sustainable brands list as they’re a very green company and I love that they’re all about renewable energy and recycling.

 The best part that I love personally is that they’re working on a zero waste to landfill through recycling and repurposing.
 To me, I think it’s amazing that a company is looking at themselves to be a part of the solution.
 I truly hope their actions will lead other car companies to do the same!